nutanix-japan/nai-llm/docs/nkp_tutorials/nkp_cicd_lab/nkp_ci_setup.md

 ### Install Tekton

-1. Login to the workload NKP servers context
+1. Login to the ``nkpcicd`` workload kubernetes server context and ensure you are using the right context before proceeding

     === ":octicons-command-palette-16: Command"